Selective Breeding

 4. https://livestockconservancy.org/

-5. https://www.nationalgeographic.org/encyclopedia/artificial-selection/
+5. https://www.nationalgeographic.org/resource/artificial-selection/

 6. https://www.pbs.org/wnet/nature/dogs-that-changed-the-world-selective-breeding-problems/1281/